momer/nutch-selenium/README.md

       ...
 </project>
 ```
-3. Ensure that the plugin will be used as the fetcher/initial parser in your config
+C) Ensure that the plugin will be used as the fetcher/initial parser in your config
 ```
 <!-- NUTCH_HOME/conf/nutch-site.xml -->